lynnpepin/diy-static-site-generator/source/about.md

 ## About the Author and Blog

-I'm a computer scientist grad student seeking my PhD at the Univerity of Connecticut!
+This is the blog of Lynn Pepin (they/them), a computer scientist grad student seeking my PhD at the Univerity of Connecticut!
 Software development and research.
 I like Python, information security, writing good code, gamedev, digital art, and social justice..
 This is my personal blog, opinions are my own!
 I have a lot of 😬opinions😬 but I'll also write some 🎓tutorials🎓.

 And here are some software things I think are really cool or fascinating or fun or generally worth blogging about: